wp-plugins/rocket-reader-speed-reader/readme.txt

 == Changelog ==

+= 1.2.2 [07/08/2014] =
+* NEW: Two new buttons for quickly adding / deleting the Rocket Reader to / from ALL posts and pages
+* CHANGE: Per DEFAULT the Rocket Reader is NOT SHOW now on a post or page!
+* CHANGE: The custom field 'disable_rocket_reader' has been replaced by the custom field 'enable_rocket_reader'

 = 1.2.1 [06/25/2014] =
 * CHANGE: The Rocket Reader HTML is added dynamically after the page is loaded; makes it more theme independant.